ahmethudaiaydin/greeter-kata/README.md

    * 7pm - 5am - provide a night message
 3. Display a birthday message on the user's birthday - Append to the greeting _"have a great birthday!"_
 4. Display the user's age in the birthday message
-5. Display the user's top priorities for the day

 ## Instructions
 * For this exercise we are only going to be building a console application so we don't have to introduce presentation code and frameworks.
-* There are some classes already defined to help get you started (User, WorkItem, TimeProvider)
+* There are some classes already defined to help get you started (User & TimeProvider)
 * Install [Mobster](http://mobster.cc/) to manage drivers in the session

 ## The Three Rules of TDD